-A relative newcomer to the bike componentry market, PNW Components operates under the philosophy that they "hate how expensive bike parts are."
+A relative newcomer to the bike componentry market, PNW Components operates under the philosophy that they “hate how expensive bike parts are.”
 They make a few models of dropper posts, as well as a modest line of cockpit components like stems and handlebars.
-According to their website, PNW Components aims to create quality products at lower prices, and the price of the Bachelor reflects that.
+According to their website, PNW Components aims to create quality products at lower prices, and the cost of the Bachelor reflects that.
 Not only is the Bachelor competitively priced, but it performs as well as many of its higher-priced competitors, plus it comes with one of the best remote levers we've tested.
-We liked the Bachelor so much that we've given it our Best Buy Award, again.

 Performance Comparison